adamdecaf/moov-go-client/client/docs/DepositoriesApi.md

 # **AddDepository**
 > Depository AddDepository(ctx, createDepository, optional)
-Create a new depository account for a Customer ID or Originator ID defined in the Parent parameter
+Create a new depository account for the authenticated user

 ### Required Parameters